 He belly flops off the overpass on Exit 76 one Saturday morning.

 He goes straight through the windshield of a Mini-Cooper, accidentally killing a family of four who were visiting from Oregon.

 Several state highway workers are wounded in the wreck.

 The entire region is shocked and saddened by Skippy's death.
 Roadside tributes are erected in his honor.
 His sister tearfully tells the local media that he had been very despondent over the last several weeks.
 She describes him as “an old soul” and says that he loved comic book heroes like Spider-Man.

 Spider-Man ephemera pops up along with the usual bouquets and crosses along the spot where Skippy ended his life.
 Years go by but sad and haunting stories are handed down and exchanged for decades to follow, regarding the tragic story of The Spider-Man of Exit 76.

 C.F.
-Roberts is a writer, visual artist, videographer and antimusician living on the Autism Spectrum in Northwest Arkansas with his wife, writer Heather Drain and a small menagerie of animals.
-He published and edited Shockbox: The Literary/Art Magazine with Teeth from 1991 to 1996.
+Roberts is a writer, visual artist, videographer and antimusician living in Northwest Arkansas with his wife, writer Heather Drain and a small menagerie of animals.
+He published and edited SHOCKBOX: The Literary/Art Magazine with Teeth from 1991 to 1996.
 He sings lead for the rock band, the S.E.
 Apocalypse Krew while also commandeering his own industrial project, 90 Lb.
 Tumor.
-He has numerous poetry, fiction and review publications to his credit, most recently in Fearless, Gutter Eloquence, Paraphilia, Barking Sycamores, Pressure Press, Vagabonds: Anthology of the Mad Ones, Crab Fat, The Birds We Piled Loosely, Blue Collar Review, Corvus Review, Antique Children, and Guerilla Genesis Press.
+He most recent publication credits are in Fearless, Paraphilia, Pressure Press Presents, Crab Fat Literary Magazine, The Birds We Piled Loosely, Blue Collar Review, Corvus Review, Antique Children, and Guerilla Genesis Press.
 His book, The Meat Factory and Other Stories, is available from Alien Buddha Press.